 - In the center of the page, click View Award Notification.
 From the next screen, you’ll be able to save or print your Financial Aid Award Notification letter.

 Feel free to reach out to our office if you need assistance building or updating your resume or cover letter or getting your hiring documents together.

-Though there are always on- and off-campus jobs being posted on JagJobs, the numbers will steadily decrease throughout the fall semester.
+Though there are always on- and off-campus jobs being posted, the numbers will steadily decrease throughout the fall semester.
 If you would like to work once classes start, don't be afraid to start applying even if you are not on campus yet.

 Other common questions

 Though we had around 4700 students working on campus last academic year, the on-campus job search is fairly competitive.
 Students who utilize our office to assist in their job search tend to be more successful finding an on-campus position than those who do not.
 We are happy to help you as many times as you need to ensure you are successful in your job search.

 Many students feel concerned about taking on too much during their first semester, but many first year students report that working while attending classes helped them adjust to college much faster.
 Working can help you meet other students, find a routine, and learn how to manage your time more effectively.